allmaps/allmaps/packages/project/README.md

 // ]
 ```

-Notice how this return a lineString in WebMercator coordinates with different points then previously, since it's transformation used another internal projection before projecting the result to WebMercator.
+Notice how this return a lineString in WebMercator coordinates with different points than previously, since its transformation used another internal projection before projecting the result to WebMercator.

 ### Using a transformer with a specific internal projection and projection